shreyaschoudharySigma/AITicTacToe/README.md

     ```
 3.  **Run the game:**
     ```bash
-    python main.py
+    python AITicTacToe.py
     ```
 4. Follow the on-screen prompt and enter a number from **1 to 9** to place your X.

-## 🔮 Future Improvements

-- Add a difficulty selector (Easy vs. Hard).
-- Add a GUI using Tkinter or Pygame.
+## 🔮 Future Improvements - Add a GUI using Tkinter or Pygame.
-- Implement the Minimax Algorithm for mathematically perfect gameplay.

 ## 👤 Author

-**Student Developer**
+**Shreyas Choudhary**
 *Class 9 | Jyoti Niketan School, Azamgarh*
-- Passionate about Python, Trading algorithms, and AI logic.
+- Passionate about Python, Java, and AI logic.

 ---
 *Created with ❤️ and Python.*